Medical Prep 101 + 201 + 301 Combo (4 Days)

 We'll also cover ancient and modern herbal remedies for the treatment of disease when there is no medical help or healthcare available.
 Utilizing ageless wisdom and joining it with modern science, we'll cover the selection, harvesting, and preparation of herbs in their various forms and also their historic uses for treating disease throughout the centuries.

-Cancellation Policy: Cancellations prior to 30 days before class will be refunded with a $50 fee per person per class.
+Cancellation Policy: Cancellations prior to 30 days before class will be refunded with a 20% fee per person per class.
 Cancellations less than 30 days before class will not be refunded.
 No exceptions.
+We will not grant refunds or transfers to students who fail to show to class for any reason.
 Registration is nontransferable between persons.
+You agree to abide by this policy when you register for class.

 We reserve the right to cancel a class with reasonable notice given.
 We also reserve the right to cancel with no notice due to an emergency on our part, or an Act of God.
 All students who have not cancelled voluntarily will receive a full refund or the student can choose to apply the fees towards another class.
 If the class has to be cancelled due to lack of participants, it will be cancelled at 28 days from the class date and all students who have not cancelled voluntarily will receive a full refund.